simgrid/simgrid/docs/source/app_s4u.rst

          #include <simgrid/s4u/Disk.hpp>

-      Note that there is no DiskPtr type, and that you cannot use the RAII idiom on disks because SimGrid does not allow (yet) to create nor destroy resources once the simulation is started.
+      Note that there is no DiskPtr type and that you cannot use the RAII idiom on disks because SimGrid does not allow (yet) to create nor destroy resources once the simulation is started.